juji-io/datalevin/doc/query.md

 databases [3], where Datalevin compares favorably with neo4j.
 For Short Interactive queries, Datalevin is orders of magnitude faster, while often faster in Complex Interactive queries, with a couple of exceptions.

+### Math Genealogy Benchmark

+This [Datalog benchmark](../benchmarks/math-bench) [10] tests Datalog rules evaluation performance.
+We compared with Datascript and Datomic, where Datalevin is much faster.
+For recursive rules in particular, Datalevin is several orders of magnitude faster, due to start of the art Datalog [rule engine implementation](rule.md).

 ## Remark